goamegah/Self-or-Semi-Supervised-Learning-Images/README.md

 - torch >= 2.0.1 (The PyTorch deep learning library)
 - torchvision >= 0.15.2 (PyTorch utilities for computer vision)
 - torchmetrics >= 0.11.4 (Metrics for PyTorch)
-- transformers >= 4.30.2 (Language transformers and LLMs for PyTorch)
-- lightning >= 2.0.3 (A library for advanced PyTorch features: multi-GPU, mixed-precision etc.)

 To install these requirements most conveniently, you can use the `requirements.txt` file: